unisn-g/xcodeless_swiftui/README.md

 ## Building the Project

 To build the project, navigate to the root folder and type `make`.
 This will create a folder called build with an application in it.
 Double click on it to run the application.

+To build a DMG installer, type `make image`.

 `make clean` will clean out the build folder.

 ### Change the Name of the Executable